astronomer/docs/learn/scheduling-in-airflow.md

 ---
-title: "Schedule DAGs in Airflow"
+title: "Schedule DAGs in Apache Airflow®"
 sidebar_label: "Schedule DAGs"
 id: scheduling-in-airflow
-description: "Get to know Airflow scheduling concepts and different ways to schedule a DAG."
+description: "Get to know Apache Airflow® scheduling concepts and different ways to schedule a DAG."
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-One of the fundamental features of Apache Airflow is the ability to schedule jobs.
+One of the fundamental features of Apache Airflow® is the ability to schedule jobs.
 Historically, Airflow users scheduled their DAGs by specifying a `schedule` with a cron expression, a timedelta object, or a preset Airflow schedule.
 Recent versions of Airflow have added new ways to schedule DAGs, including [data-aware scheduling with datasets](#data-aware-scheduling) and the option to define complex custom schedules with [timetables](#timetables).

 In this guide, you'll learn Airflow scheduling concepts and the different ways you can schedule a DAG.